t2ym/i18n-behavior/README.md

 - WCjs lite = `webcomponents-lite.min.js`, full = `webcomponents.min.js`
 - Both Shady DOM and Shadow DOM are tested on Chrome browser.
 - On non-Chrome browsers, ShadowDOMPolyfill from webcomponents.min.js is functional even if Polymer uses Shady DOM.
 - On non-Chrome browsers, Shadow DOM mode with ShadowDOM Polyfill is not tested and unsupported.
-Polyfill may work more than 50% overheads.
+Polyfill may work with more than 50% overheads.

 ### Online Test